Eddy Cue

-Eduardo H. Cue (born October 23, 1964) is Apple's senior vice president of Services, reporting to CEO Tim Cook.
-Cue oversees Apple's numerous content stores and products including the iTunes Store, the Apple Books Store, and Apple Music, Apple Pay, Siri (until 2017), Maps, iAd, iCloud services, and Apple's productivity and creativity apps.
+Eduardo H. Cue (born October 23, 1964) is Apple's senior vice president of services, reporting to CEO John Ternus.
+Cue oversees Apple's numerous content stores and products including the iTunes Store, the Apple Books Store, Apple Music, Apple TV, Apple Pay, Siri (until 2017), Maps, iAd, iCloud services, and Apple's productivity and creativity apps.
 Cue testified in the antitrust case against Apple for conspiring on eBook pricing.

 Business career

 Early career (1990s)

 Eddy Cue joined Apple in 1989 and was instrumental in creating the Apple online store in 1997, the iTunes Store in 2003, and the App Store in 2008.
 In his early years at Apple, he was a manager of software engineering and customer support teams.
 In 1999, he convinced Apple to work with Akamai Technologies Inc. on new streaming functions for its QuickTime video software.
 He also played a key role in developing Apple's iLife suite of applications, namely Apple Books, iAd advertising service, and Apple's App Store of more than 700,000 applications.
 Cue is widely known at Apple for turning around its failed products, such as the MobileMe data syncing service as well as iCloud in 2011, which now has more than 250 million users.
 Likewise, Cue is famous for advising Steve Jobs to consider creating a smaller version of the iPad based on his own experience with the product.
 While Jobs was originally against the idea, Tim Cook eventually agreed with the concept upon becoming CEO after Jobs' death.